Flying Your Drone Safely

 Las Vegas supports the safe, respectful, and legal use of drones in our community for recreational and commercial operations.

-To enable residents and businesses to fly safe, Las Vegas provides live data on areas of potential risk, advisories for local events or emergencies, and other flight planning features in the AirHub for Pilots application.
+To enable residents and businesses to FLY SAFE, Las Vegas provides live data on areas of potential risk, advisories for local events or emergencies, and other flight planning features in the AirHub® Launch for Pilots application.

-Using AirHub for Pilots and following the regulations outlined by the Federal Aviation Administration (FAA), drone pilots can fly safe in Las Vegas.
+Using AirHub® Launch for Pilots and following the regulations outlined by the Federal Aviation Administration (FAA), drone pilots can obtain LAANC authorization as well as flying safer.

-The map below provides the most up-to-date local advisories, hazards and FAA charts.
+The interactive map below provides LAANC authorization, the most up-to-date local advisories, hazards and FAA charts.
 For a full screen view, go to the Airspace Link Interactive Map page.

-- Register as a Las Vegas drone pilot using a valid email address in the AirHub for Pilots application.
+- Register using a valid email address in the AirHub® Launch for Pilots application.
 Once registered, you’ll have access to the most up-to-date airspace information, be able to create new LAANC operation submissions, and receive near real-time automated approvals from participating air traffic facilities and airports nationwide.

 - After logging in, locate where you will be operating your drone using either an address, a known location name, the geographic coordinates, or manually navigate using the interactive map.

-- Alternatively, you can also create an operation by clicking “Fly Now."
+- Alternatively, you can also create an operation at your current location by clicking “Fly Now."
 This feature allows you to quickly create a flight by pre-populating your information and automatically creating a circular flight boundary of your current location.

 Step 3: Define Operation Parameters